gkeenans/gkeenan.co/src/avgb/2024-07-15-uh-oh-i-think-i-really-like-the-sonos-ace-headphones.md

 ***Anything you're disappointed by?***

 The fact that I can't go fully wireless with my Windows PC.
 The Bluetooth connection on my PC is actual garbage.
 BUT, these have a USB-C port that I can connect either to the USB-C port or the 3.5mm jack on my PC.
-The wire is annoying, but dealing with the Steelseries software was exponentially more annoying, so this is a tradeoff I am happy to deal with.
+The wire is annoying, but dealing with the SteelSeries software was exponentially more annoying, so this is a tradeoff I am happy to deal with.

 ***What was your favorite song to listen to on them?***